jameys127/JavaEsque-Compiler-Site-Front/public/started.md

 - All statements must end with a semi-colon
 - Trying to compile an empty file or a program with a class decleration after a statement will result in a compile time error

+The data types that are available in this language are **int**, **boolean**, **String**, and custom **classes**.
+The basic expressions are available for these data types such as addition, subtraction, multiplication, and division as well as boolean checks like greater than and less than.

 ## Easy Program

 The easiest program to get started is a basic 'Hello, World!'
 To print to the console, you would use a println statement: